superwf/playwright-record-and-mock/README.md

 yarn add -D playwright-record-and-mock
 ```

-Then change the `playwright-record-and-mock.config.js` content to yours setting.
+Then change the `playwright-record-and-mock.config.ts` content to yours setting.

 ## Usage

+After install it, the `pram` cli is avalable, it is the shortcase of `playwright-record-and-mock.config.ts`.

-### Craete config
+### Create config file

 ```sh
 npx pram init
 ```

+Then change the `playwright-record-and-mock.config.ts`.

 ### run record

-Record your test case in the browser.
+Record your test case in the browser by your own.

 ```sh
 npx pram mytest1 // or npx record mytest1